Testing the problem of time with cold atoms

 In recent years, cold atom platforms have evolved into quantitative quantum simulators for a variety of high-energy and cosmological models, including curved spacetime quantum field theory and lattice gauge dynamics, enabling laboratory access to questions traditionally reserved for cosmology and quantum gravity.
-For example, analogue black hole horizons in Bose–Einstein condensates have revealed spontaneous Hawking radiation \cite{steinhauer2016observation,munoz2019observation}, supersonically expanding ring condensates have emulated a Friedmann–Robertson–Walker universe \cite{PhysRevX.8.021021}, programmable Rydberg arrays and trapped ions have imaged the analogous of string breaking \cite{gonzalez2025observation,de2024observationstringbreakingdynamicsquantum}, and ultracold gases have observed bubble nucleation and Schwinger‑like pair production during controlled false vacuum decay \cite{zenesini2024false,zhu2024probingfalsevacuumdecay}.
+For example, analogue black hole horizons in Bose–Einstein condensates have revealed spontaneous Hawking radiation \cite{steinhauer2016observation,munoz2019observation}, supersonically expanding ring condensates have emulated a Friedmann–Robertson–Walker universe \cite{PhysRevX.8.021021}, programmable Rydberg arrays and trapped ions have imaged the analogous of string breaking \cite{gonzalez2025observation,de2024observationstringbreakingdynamicsquantum}, and ultracold gases have observed bubble nucleation and Schwinger-like pair production during controlled false vacuum decay \cite{zenesini2024false,zhu2024probingfalsevacuumdecay}.

-In this work, we realise an analogous of a WDW universe using a well isolated cold atom system featuring a time-independent hamiltonian.
-By using optical dipole potentials, we partition the system into a `dark sector' and a `bright sector', and we show that the Hamiltonian of the bright sector is analogous to a minisuperspace one.
-Similar to standard minisuperspace models, we promote one of the analogous fields as a clock, and from this we define an \emph{entropic time}.
+\rizp{Motivated by the problem of time in the WDW framework, we realize a well isolated cold atom system with a time-independent Hamiltonian, and use it as an experimental analogue to probe relational time constructions.
+By using optical dipole potentials, we partition the system into a 'dark sector' and a 'bright sector', and we show that the effective Hamiltonian of the bright sector is structurally analogous to standard minisuperspace models.
+In this spirit, we identify one of the analogous fields as a clock, and from this we define an \emph{entropic time}.
 We show that this entropic time is a meaningful internal time variable over which it is possible to order the dynamics of the bright sector.
 We then derive an entropic time Schr\"odinger equation for the remaining degree of freedom, and demonstrate that it can be used to reproduce the experimental data.
-On the one hand, our work opens the window for the use of cold atom systems to study WDW models exploiting the vast set of tools available, on the other, it promotes entropic time as an \emph{arrowed} time parameter in quantum gravity models.
+Our work effectively provides an experimentally grounded testbed for assessing internal-time constructions and entropy-based arrows of time in a controlled many-body setting.}